Quantum Telegraph Behavior Without Photons: Abstract

 \section{Abstract}

-We show that a simple model of continuous weak measurement gives rise to the telegraph switching behavior seen in experiments with single qubits.
+We show that a simple model of non-Hermitian noise gives rise to the telegraph switching behavior seen in experiments with single qubits, without any reference to the existence of photons as corpuscles.
 This lends support to a continuous collapse interpretation of quantum mechanics, but can also be viewed as a model of continuous detection of a steady-state process in the incoherent limit.
-We show explicitly that such a system obeys the Born rule for particle counting statistics, even though no particle behavior has been invoked.
+We show explicitly that such a system obeys the Born rule for particle counting statistics, even though no particle behavior has been invoked at any point in the calculation.